wojciech-kulik/FlashSpace/README.md

 ## 👉 How it works

-FlashSpace allows you to define virtual workspaces and assign apps to them.
+FlashSpace allows to define virtual workspaces and assign apps to them.
 Each workspace is also assigned to a specific display.
 When you switch to a workspace, the assigned apps are automatically presented and all other apps from the assigned display are hidden.

-The app allows to switch workspaces on each display independently.
+The app allows switching workspaces on each display independently.

 ## 💬 How to use